-This is how to cook black eyed peas and rice in slow cooker or on the stove.
-Typically this is a fun New Years Day recipe that is supposed to bring you luck for the new year, but can be made year round with ham or vegetarian.
+This is how to cook black eyed peas and rice in slow cooker with diced tomatoes, onions and bell peppers.
+Typically a New Years Day recipe that is supposed to bring you luck for the new year, but can be made year round with ham hocks.

 You could start with dry black eyed peas soaked or canned would be a lot quicker.
 To make it more of a complete dinner I like to add ham hocks for a smoky flavor served alongside collard greens but anything goes.